Guide to market research and analysis

 While secondary research is less targeted than primary research, it can yield valuable information and answer some questions that are not practical to address through primary research (such as assessing macro-economic conditions) or questions that may make customers uncomfortable if asked directly (such as questions on age and income levels).

 The following are examples of questions that can be addressed through secondary research:

-What are the current economic conditions that my business is operating in and are these conditions changing?
+What are the current economic conditions that my business is operating in?
+Are these conditions changing?

 - International, national, provincial and local economic conditions

 What trends are influencing the industry my business operates in?

 - Prices for goods and services

 - Are there international markets for my products or services that could help me to grow my business?

 What are the demographic characteristics of my customers or where do they live?